ichiefboz/krlx-applications/README.md

 3. Clone the repository and expand if necessary.
 4. Switch into your project directory and run the `meteor` command.
 This will initialize everything and download the correct packages. **Be warned: This process may take a while the first time**, since CSS files will need to be generated.
 5. Connect to your Meteor database in your terminal by running `meteor mongo`.
-6. Create a Google OAuth client ID and secret at <https://console.developers.google.com>, and store them in your database by running the following command in your terminal:
+6. Create a Google OAuth client ID and secret at <https://console.developers.google.com>.
+Make sure you allow requests from `http://localhost:3000` and send OAuth callbacks to `http://localhost:3000/_oauth/google`.
+Full instructions for how to do this are on the wiki.
+Once you have these credentials, store them in your database by running the following command in your terminal:
 ```
 db.meteor_accounts_loginServiceConfiguration.upsert({service: "google"}, {
   "clientId" : "YOUR_CLIENT_ID",